trevorwang/retrofit.dart/README.md

 ### Error Handling

-`catchError(Object)` should be used for capturing the exception and failed response.
+`catchError(Object)` can be used for capturing the exception and failed response.
 You can get the detailed response info from `DioError.response`.

 ```dart
 client.getTask('2').then((it) {